Teen Drives Morris County Businesses

 He said the idea came to him when he had lunch at a Boonton restaurant that he thought could use some help.
 The restaurant has since closed, but with entrepreneurial guidance from his father, John, Giovanni began using his phone camera to spotlight neighborhood companies.

 Within a year, the platform expanded into a website that now draws roughly 60,000 monthly impressions.
-On Instagram alone, Shop Morris County recently surpassed 100,000 views in just 30 days.
+On Instagram alone, Shop Morris County recently surpassed 100,000 views in 30 days.

-Valentina Acosta, manager at Margarita’s, said a networking event with Shop Morris County brought visibility to the newly opened restaurant.
+Valentina Acosta, manager at Margarita’s Bar & Grill in Dover, said a networking event with Shop Morris County brought visibility to the newly opened restaurant.

 The event drew more than 65 local business owners and entrepreneurs, many of whom stayed for dinner and karaoke.

-“A lot of them have now become repeat customers,” Acosta said.
+“Many of them have now become repeat customers,” Acosta said.
 “The first one was a success, so we're planning to host these events every three to four months.”

-When he’s not working on the website, Giovanni, now 16, lives in Parsippany with his parents, Kinga and John, and three siblings.
-This fall he will accelerate his course work at Acellus Academy, an online school, to better balance his education with growing his business.
+When he’s not working on the website, Giovanni, now 16, Ålives in Parsippany with his parents, Kinga and John, and three siblings.
+This fall, he will accelerate his coursework at Acellus Academy, an online school, to better balance his education with growing his business.
 He’s on track to graduate months ahead of schedule.

 After graduation, he plans to trade textbooks for business plans, choosing real-world experiences over college classrooms.